nicosmo/lensing_visualization/README.md

 Assumes all mass is concentrated at a single point.
 Deflection decreases linearly with distance ($1/r$).
 This creates a sharp "Einstein Ring" but theoretically infinite deflection at the center.

 ### NFW (Navarro-Frenk-White) Profile
-Modeled on the density distribution of dark matter halos.
+Modeled on the density distribution of dark matter halos as described in [Navarro, Frenk & White (1997)](https://ui.adsabs.harvard.edu/abs/1997ApJ...490..493N/abstract).
 It provides a "softer" core than a point mass, meaning the lensing effect does not approach infinity at the center.
 This creates the more complex, realistic distortions typical of massive galaxy clusters.

 ---